Can we STOP already with all the claims that putting a fat body in a bikini is empowering?

 How about lifting something heavy off the floor instead?

-If it’s true that for many overweight women wearing a bikini for the first time in public is empowering, then whom are we to argue against this?
+But if it’s true that for many overweight women wearing a bikini for the first time in public is empowering, then whom are we to argue against this?

 However, I see something more going on here.
 That the plus size woman feels empowered on a beach in a bikini for the first time strongly indicates that they are used to VERY LOW STANDARDS of empowerment.